Get to Know the Option Greeks

 Vega measures the rate of change in an option’s price per one-percentage-point change in the implied volatility of the underlying stock.
 (There’s more on implied volatility below.)
 While Vega is not a real Greek letter, it is intended to tell you how much an option’s price should move when the volatility of the underlying security or index increases or decreases.

 More about Vega:

 - Volatility is one of the most important factors affecting the value of options.

 - A drop in Vega will typically cause both calls and puts to lose value.

 - An increase in Vega will typically cause both calls and puts to gain value.

-Neglecting Vega can cause you to overpay when buying options.
+Neglecting Vega can cause you to potentially overpay when buying options.
 All other factors being equal, when determining strategy, consider buying options when Vega is below “normal” levels and selling options when Vega is above “normal” levels.
 One way to determine this is to compare the historical volatility to the implied volatility.
-Chart studies for both of these values exist within StreetSmart Edge®.
+Chart studies for both values are available on StreetSmart Edge®.